 Sierra Nevada Brewing Company has been continually supporting this Faire since we lost our funding from the California Board of Education, and without their help it would be very hard to continue this tradition.
 We are extremely grateful for their support.
-The Chico News & Review, F.R.E.E., Pullins Cyclery, and Klean Kanteen are also major sponsors!
+The U.S. Fish & Wildlife Service, F.R.E.E., Pullins Cyclery, the Chico News & Review and University of Earth were also major sponsors!

-Several businesses give donations in the way of discounts on products or services, and these include Butte Natural Distributing, A&J Party Rental Center, In-Tent Events, Pro Sound Audio Services, and the Printed Image.
+Several businesses give donations in the way of discounts on products or services, and these include Butte Natural Distributing, A&J Party Rental Center, In-Tent Events, Mt.
+Shasta Spring Water, Printed Image and Waste Management.

 At 30 years old, the Endangered Species Faire is Northern California’s oldest environmental faire—kids who attended the Faire years ago are now bringing their own kids to share the fun and education of our marvelous community event.
 Seeing old friends and making new ones is part of the magic of the Faire, and it’s you and the rest of the community that make it so special.
 We look forward to seeing you again next year!